 Lending his expertise in community journalism as a senior advisor to KyForward’s reporting, editing and marketing staff is Gene Clabes, a UK School of Journalism graduate, award-winning reporter, and former owner/publisher of a group of award-winning community weeklies in Northern Kentucky.
 Gene’s other consuming interest is horses.
 A thoroughbred owner, trainer and breeder, he was equine director for the Kentucky Equine Education Project for five years.
 He has also been a college-level teacher of journalism and served as president of the Kentucky Press Association.
 A native of Henderson, he started in journalism in high school as a sports reporter for The Gleaner, was managing editor of The Kernel as a student at UK, was an award-winning education reporter for The Evansville Courier and government reporter for The Evansville Press.
 He was inducted into the Kentucky Journalism Hall of Fame in 2004 and was awarded the Distinguished Alumni Award by the University of Kentucky College of Communications in 2005.

-Jacob was born in Western Kentucky, grew up in Northern Kentucky and now makes his home on a horse farm in Bourbon County with his three children.
-He attended the University of Kentucky in journalism, had internships at several major newspapers, including the Commercial Appeal in Memphis, started his own sign and engraving business and raises and trains Thoroughbred racehorses.
+Jacob was born in Western Kentucky, grew up in Northern Kentucky and makes his home in Edgewood with his three children.
+He attended the University of Kentucky in journalism, had internships at several major newspapers, including the Commercial Appeal in Memphis, started his own sign and engraving business and raised and trained Thoroughbred racehorses before returning to journalism in 2011.
 For KyForward, he manages the advertising department and the company’s marketing efforts, developing cutting-edge social media and digital marketing and developing strategic partnerships for the enterprise.

 Carolyn C. Richardson, V.P, Advertising